Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Maret 2025 17.30.37 UTC
+- WIB: Senin, 3 Maret 2025 18.22.14 UTC
-- WITA: Senin, 3 Maret 2025 18.30.37 UTC
+- WITA: Senin, 3 Maret 2025 19.22.14 UTC
-- WIT: Senin, 3 Maret 2025 19.30.37 UTC
+- WIT: Senin, 3 Maret 2025 20.22.14 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship